ctrlplusb/easy-peasy/website/docs/docs/typescript-tutorial/typing-thunk-against-the-store.md

 };
 ```

+## Calling audit model from our todo model thunk

 Now let's update our [thunk](/docs/api/thunk) configuration so that it is aware of the typings that represent our entire [store](/docs/api/store).

 ```typescript